singularityhub/sregistry-cli/docs/clients/docker.md

 toc: false
 ---

-# SRegistry Client: Docker Hub
+# Singularity Global Client: Docker Hub

 These sections will detail use of the Docker Hub client for `sregistry`, which is a connection to the default Docker Hub API.
 This Docker client is also used (and extended) by other clients (e.g., Nvidia Container Cloud).